Table of Contents

 • Deleted agents stay deleted - Manual deletions are respected

-• Legacy projects fallback gracefully - Projects without config.yaml process all 12 agents
+• Legacy projects fallback gracefully - Projects without config.yaml process the full supported slash-command agent set

 This ensures your agent preferences are preserved across upgrades.